The average pay for an English As A Second Language (ESL) Teacher is $20.40 per hour.

 Pay Difference by Location

-For ESL Teachers, San Francisco provides a pay rate that is 31 percent greater than the national average.
-ESL Teachers can also look forward to large paychecks in cities like Houston (+22 percent), San Antonio (+19 percent), Austin (+16 percent), and Denver (+8 percent).
-Falling short of the national average by 15 percent, the area with the worst salaries is Chicago.
-Two other places where employers offer below-median salaries are Miami (15 percent less) and Honolulu (12 percent less).
+For ESL Teachers, San Francisco provides a pay rate that is 30 percent greater than the national average.
+ESL Teachers can also look forward to large paychecks in cities like Houston (+20 percent), San Antonio (+17 percent), Austin (+13 percent), and Irvine (+5 percent).
+Compared to the national average, Chicago ESL Teachers have considerably lower salaries, 23 percent below the national average to be exact.
+Location appears to be a major driving force in pay for those in this profession.
+Employers in Miami and Honolulu also lean toward paying below-median salaries (16 percent lower and 13 percent lower, respectively).

-English as a Second Language (ESL) Teacher Reviews
+English as a Second Language (ESL) Teacher Advice

 Related Job Salaries